Financial-Times/n-messaging-client/README.md

 ## The Problem
 - Too many messages shown to the user at the same time
-- No context or hollistic view of what messages to show on a page (conflicting / overlapping)
+- No context or holistic view of what messages to show on a page (conflicting / overlapping)
 - No priority or hierarchy to messages
 - Fickle Cookie / session based tracking of message interactions (view, close, act) which must be duplicated each time
 - No consistent tracking / validation of message interactions
-- No oversight of new messages that are added and how they fit into the hollistic view
+- No oversight of new messages that are added and how they fit into the holistic view
 - No consistency in design and behaviour

 ## The Solution

 ## Overview

+### Holistic Messaging Flow

 ![next-messaging - flow overview](https://user-images.githubusercontent.com/660635/34673188-45e2193a-f479-11e7-8c80-69ca88a9e8d1.png)